cn23070/cn23070.github.io/_posts/2024-07-12-M3-Security-and-Risk-Management-April-2024 Summary.md

 ![Key Questions](/Modules/3/img/21.png)

-We then concluded the module with a look at the future trends in security and risk management.
-Learning the current and emerging trends was insightful and something I will take away into my current risk work activities.
+We concluded the module with a look at the future trends in security and risk management.
+Learning the current and emerging trends was insightful.

 ## Conclusion

 In conclusion this module has equipped me with a solid foundation in security and risk management including business continuity and disaster recover.

 I understand the importance of and the best practice around how to apply the right risk framework and methodology based on the context being assessed.

 Importantly I also now know the value of implementing and maintaining a business continuity / disaster recovery strategy that is based around requirements including known risks the strategy should address.

 I have a lot to learn still around quantitative risk analysis having only produced one assessment using Bayes Theorem to date, but I am confident in my ability to start applying this now in the risk work I am doing during my current employment as a Director of Cyber Security.

 I also come away with further reassurance on the important role risk management plays in helping ensure a business achieves its goals and objectives.